Why Does My Comforter Make Me Sweat? The Sleep Microclimate Explained

 It’s not always your body.

-And it’s not simply because you “sleep hot.”
+And it’s rarely because you “sleep hot".

 It’s the sleep microclimate — the thin layer of air trapped between your skin, your sheets, and your comforter.
 And your comforter plays the biggest role in determining whether that environment stays balanced… or turns hot, humid, and sweaty.